Levels of detail

 The levels of detail consist of three plus one levels: Macro, Meso, Micro, and Meta.

-Macro
+- Macro

-Meso
+- Meso

-Micro
+- Micro

-Meta
+- Meta

-The main goal of a model is the simplified illustration of the reality in such a way that manageable analyses facilitate an effective use and control.
+The main goal is the simplified illustration of reality so that manageable analyses facilitate effective use and control.
 For this reason, models should only be detailed as far as the current question requires.
-With each further detailing in the meso level, you will increase the documentation and update efforts.
-At the same time, the complexity of the model increases and the significance of the outcomes decreases.
-From chaos and complexity science, we know that with each refinement the predictableness of the system performance has to be recalibrated.
+With each further detail in the meso level, you will increase the documentation and update efforts.
+Simultaneously, the complexity of the model increases and the significance of the outcomes decreases.
+From chaos and complexity science, we know that with each refinement, the system performance's predictableness has to be recalibrated.

 For this reason: Less is faster - more economically - more.